siddharthvp/mwn/README.md

 #### MediaWiki compatibility
 Mwn is written for and tested on the latest version of MediaWiki used on WMF wikis.
+Support for MW versions going back to 1.34 is planned.

 #### Set up a bot password or OAuth credentials

-Mwn supports authentication via both [BotPasswords](https://www.mediawiki.org/wiki/Manual:Bot_passwords) and [OAuth](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
+Mwn supports authentication via both [BotPasswords](https://www.mediawiki.org/wiki/Manual:Bot_passwords) and [OAuth 1.0a](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
 Use of OAuth is recommended as it does away the need for separate API requests for logging in, and is also more secure.

 Bot passwords, however, are a bit easier to set up.
 To generate one, go to the wiki's [Special:BotPasswords](https://en.wikipedia.org/wiki/Special:BotPasswords) page.